adon-cloudcannon/landing-page-test/src/collections/posts/eleventy-vs-gatsby-in-the-netlify-era-which-ssg-is-best-for-you.md

 ---
 _schema: default
-title: Eleventy vs. Gatsby in the Netlify era – which SSG is best for you?
+title: Eleventy vs. Gatsby in 2023 – which SSG is best for you?
 breadcrumb_title: 11ty vs Gatsby
 description: >-
   Compare 11ty (Eleventy) and Gatsby to find out why these two static site